OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/trac.md

 ## User Privileges

-* Create one user of Trac, dedicated to OpsHub Integration Manager.
+* Create one user of Trac, dedicated to <code class="expression">space.vars.SITENAME</code>.
 User should not be used to do any operations from System's User-Interface.
 * User must have all privileges to call its web-service and permissions to read, write, and edit the entity.
-* Following are the privileges required in Trac for the user of OpsHub Integration Manager.
+* Following are the privileges required in Trac for the user of <code class="expression">space.vars.SITENAME</code>.
   * TICKET_ADMIN
   * XML_RPC